Electronic Arts Inc. (EA)’s latest performance is not what we had anticipated - News Daemon

 Electronic Arts Inc. (NASDAQ: EA) Trading Performance Indicators

-Take a look at Electronic Arts Inc.’s (EA) current performance indicators.
-Last quarter, stock had a quick ratio of 1.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.72.
-Likewise, its price to free cash flow for the trailing twelve months is 25.06.
+Check out the current performance indicators for Electronic Arts Inc. (EA).
+In the past quarter, the stock posted a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.69.
+Likewise, its price to free cash flow for the trailing twelve months is 24.88.

 Technical Analysis of Electronic Arts Inc. (EA)